 Ocean and sea cliffs from the Cape Flattery Trail.

-Adventure Guide for the Cape Flattery Trail in Washington
+Hiking Guide for the Cape Flattery Trail in Washington

 Nestled in the lush and rugged landscape of Washington’s Olympic Peninsula lies Cape Flattery, a lovely coastal area that offers hikers a unique opportunity to explore the stunning Pacific Northwest coastline.
 Known for its sea cliffs and vibrant forests, the Cape Flattery Trail is an excellent destination for outdoor enthusiasts seeking time away from the National Park crowds.